 In addition to nutritional support, gentle re-orienting exercises with the staff help an addict realize that they are in a safe place of recovery at last.
 Most addicts arriving in rehab are anxious about recovering and may feel guilty and depressed about what they have done to themselves and their loved ones.
 These exercises begin to draw a person out of their concerns so they can focus on recovery and a drug-free future.

 Calming physical assists, specific processes for relaxing spasms and relieving aches, help a recovering person through more of the physical side of withdrawal.
-When all withdrawal symptoms have abated, then the person is ready to begin the Narconon drug rehabilitation program.
+When all withdrawal symptoms have abated, then the person is ready to begin the remaining steps of the Narconon drug rehabilitation program.

 It is the exact right first step to a new drug-free life.